betascribbles/100DaysOfCode/round_two/README.md

 ## [Round 2](./round_two)
 - Round 2 started on wednesday 16th December, 2021
-- Saturdays & Sundays are excluded in my commitment in this round.
+- Saturdays & Sundays may be excluded in my commitment in this round.

 ### Objectives
 - Learn JavaScript and its frameworks
 - Complete FreeCodeCamp JavaScript module certification
 - Learn and practice on Data Structures and Algorithms
+- Learn and use DevOps resources

 ---